cenchat/cenchat.github.io/_posts/2019-06-16-why-cenchat.md

 ---
 layout: post
-title: Why You Should Disable WordPress Comments Then Use Cenchat
+title: The Problem of Disabling Comments in WordPress
-description: You lose in-site engagements when you disable WordPress comments completely.
+description: You lose in-site engagements when you disable comments in WordPress completely.
 See how Cenchat can bring it back.
 author: Mikko Paderes
 tags: strategy
 cenchat: